brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 It's a strange human tendency, but many of us, myself included sometimes, can find a peculiar sort of satisfaction when others stumble or fail.
 This feeling, often called Schadenfreude, seems particularly strong when directed towards people we dislike or perhaps envy.
-While the feeling might provide a fleeting sense of superiority, it often leaves a bitter aftertaste.
+I can feel the little hit of smugness in the moment, then feel gross for having enjoyed it at all.

 This tendency manifests clearly online.
 Entire communities sometimes spring up, dedicated to dissecting the lives and perceived flaws of public figures or even